Cost + Aid

 The estimated annual cost of attendance for new students includes Iowa State's tuition and fees, room and meals, as well as an estimate for books and supplies.
 Total costs of attending Iowa State University may vary based on students' lifestyles, majors, academic colleges, and academic progress.

 Financial aid awards are typically a combination of grants, loans, and employment.
 To be considered for need-based financial aid, you must complete the Free Application for Federal Student Aid (FAFSA).
-To receive priority financial aid consideration, it is important that you submit your FAFSA by December 1.
+To receive priority financial aid consideration, it is important that you submit your FAFSA by January 3 (freshmen) and March 1 (transfers).

 Many students finance their education through part-time jobs.
 In fact, research has shown that students who work up to 12 hours per week have higher grade point averages than students who do not work.
 Two types of part-time positions are available at Iowa State: work study and non-work study.
 To be considered for work-study eligibility, you must submit the FAFSA.